-On March 19, 2018, the Board of Regents approved participation by U. T. Health Science Center - Houston and U. T. M. D. Anderson Cancer Center in the TMC3 project in Houston.
-The motion approving that participation included the required hiring of an experienced CEO for the project with experience and involvement in biomedical technology development and academic industry partnerships.

-Following discussions regarding a TMC3 governance agreement, the parties agree a CEO for the TMC3 project is not needed.
+On March 19, 2018, the Board of Regents approved participation by The University of Texas Health Science Center at Houston and The University of Texas M. D. Anderson Cancer Center in the TMC3 project in Houston.
+The motion approving that participation included the required hiring of an experienced Chief Executive Officer (CEO) for the project with experience and involvement in biomedical technology development and academic industry partnerships.
+Following discussions regarding a TMC3 governance agreement, the parties agreed a CEO for the TMC3 project is not needed.